China's Sunshine Insurance targets up to $950 mln in HK IPO

 The final price of the shares is due to be set on Monday and the company is scheduled to begin trading on the Hong Kong exchange on Dec.
 9.

-It said it was the 12th largest life insurance company and the 7th largest property and casualty insurer in mainland China, based on China Banking and Insurance Regulatory Commission data.
+The firm added it was the 12th-largest life insurance company and the 7th largest property and casualty insurer in mainland China, based on China Banking and Insurance Regulatory Commission data.

-Sunshine Insurance said it had 416.3 billion yuan ($58.29 billion) in total investment assets as of June 30 this year.

 ($1 = 7.8075 Hong Kong dollars)